DataSF/datasf.github.io/academy/_posts/2020-04-01-behavioral-insights.md

   us that we have more power than we think to influence our customers’ behavior.
   Smart folks like Richard Thaler and Cass Sunstein (Nudge) or the UK’s Behavioral Insights Team have shaped public policy to help more people save for retirement, pay their taxes, or write accurate prescriptions.
+This course will explore what they know.
 prerequisites: None
 length: '3'
 subjects: